History

 In 2012, Todd B. Marder (born 1955) succeeded Reinhold Tacke.
 His focus is on organometallic and boron chemistry.
 His research focuses on metal-catalyzed borylation reactions, as well as the synthesis and reactivity of diborane(4) compounds.

 Udo Radius (born 1965), who received his doctorate in 1994 under Werner in Würzburg, was appointed to Würzburg in 2009.
-His research focuses on the activation of inert element-element bonds (C-F and C-N), quantum chemical and experimental studies on the mechanism of formation of coordinated P2 units, as well as investigations on the catalytic Si-H/D exchange with carbennickel complexes.
+His research focuses on the activation of inert element-element bonds (C-F and C-N), quantum-chemical and experimental studies on the mechanism of formation of coordinated P2 units, as well as investigations on the catalytic Si-H/D exchange with nickel carbene complexes.

 Mathur was succeeded by solid-state chemist Klaus Müller-Buschbaum (born 1968).
-He is particularly interested in multifunctional metal-organic frameworks (MOFs), as well as one-dimensional and layer-like coordination polymers.
+He was particularly interested in multifunctional metal-organic frameworks (MOFs), as well as one-dimensional and layer-like coordination polymers.

 Maik Finze (born 1975) was appointed Schenk's successor to the Institute in 2011.
-Important topics of his research are the fluorination and electrofluorination of main group element compounds, as well as the production of new low-viscosity ionic liquids.
-Another focus is on the synthesis of substituted boron clusters and simple borat anions.
+Important topics of his research are the fluorination and electrofluorination of main-group element compounds, as well as the production of new low-viscosity ionic liquids.
+Another focus is on the synthesis of substituted boron clusters and simple borate anions.
 In May 2016, he took over the management of the newly created third chair at the institute.

-As Kaupp's successor, Ulrich Schatzschneider (born 1971), the first bioinorganicist, came to Würzburg.
-He investigates the synthesis of charged carbenrhodium and carbeniridium complexes and investigates their biological activity against pathogenic microorganisms and cancer cells.
+As Kaupp's successor, Ulrich Schatzschneider (born 1971) became the first bioinorganic chemist in the institute.
+He investigates the synthesis of charged rhodium and iridium carbene complexes and investigates their biological activity against pathogenic microorganisms and cancer cells.
 Another research focus is on the photoactivating biological activity of transition metal compounds as "CO-releasing molecules".

 In 2011, Viktoria H. Gessner (born 1982) began her work as a habilitation candidate at the institute.
 Her focus was on the synthesis and structure of methanide-based carbene complexes and lithium carbenoids, as well as the chemistry of element- and organometallic compounds of the s-block elements.
 In the summer of 2015, she completed her habilitation and a year later accepted a professorship at the Ruhr University Bochum.